Intraspecific predator interference promotes biodiversity in ecosystems: Results

-Remarkably, for a broad array of the ecological communities, the rank-abundance curves obtained from the long-term coexisting state of both the ODEs and SSA simulation studies agree quantitatively with those of experiments (Figure~\ref{Fig4}d-f, see also Figures~\ref{S19}, \ref{S20}, \ref{S22}, \ref{S24} and \ref{S26}), sharing roughly equal Shannon entropies and mostly being regarded as identical distributions in the Kolmogorov–Smirnov statistical test (with a significance threshold of 0.05).
-Still, there is a noticeable discrepancy between the experimental data and SSA studies in terms of the species’ absolute abundances (e.g., Figure~\ref{S19}c): those with experimental abundances less than 10 tend to extinct in the SSA simulations.
-This is due to the fact that the recorded individuals in a experimental sample are just a tiny portion of that in the real ecological system, whereas the species population size in a natural community is certainly much larger than 10.
+As mentioned above, a prominent feature of biodiversity is that the species' rank-abundance curves follow a universal S-shaped pattern in the linear-log plot across a broad spectrum of ecological communities~\citep{plankton2008pnas,Ubiquitous2018,longterm1996book,Terborgh1990bird, Terborgh2021bird,Clarke2005bat,hubbell2001book,Devries1997butterfly}.
+Previously, this pattern was mostly explained by the neutral theory~\citep{hubbell2001book}, which requires special parameter settings that all consumer species share identical fitness.
+To resolve this issue, we apply the model involving chasing pairs and intraspecific interference to simulate the ecological communities, where one or three types of resources support a large number of consumer species ($S_{C}\gg S_{R}$).
+In each model system, the mortality rates of consumer species follow a Gaussian distribution where the coefficient of variation was taken around 0.3~\citep{Menon2003} (see Appendix~VIII for details).
+For a broad array of the ecological communities, the rank-abundance curves obtained from the long-term coexisting state of both the ODEs and SSA simulation studies agree quantitatively with those of experiments (see Fig.~\ref{Fig3}C-D and Appendix-figs.~8-14), sharing roughly equal Shannon entropies and mostly being regarded as identical distributions in the Kolmogorov-Smirnov (K-S) statistical test (with a significance threshold of 0.05).
+Still, there is a noticeable discrepancy between the experimental data and SSA studies in terms of the species' absolute abundances (e.g., see Appendix-fig.~8C): those with experimental abundances less than 10 tend to be extinct in the SSA simulations.
+This is due to the fact that the recorded individuals in an experimental sample are just a tiny portion of that in the real ecological system, whereas the species population size in a natural community is certainly much larger than 10.